Verid2/CraftBeer/README.md

 Hello there.

-This is my Craft Beer Webshop project made with React and NextJs.
+This is my Craft Beer Webshop project made with React,NextJs and TailwindCss.

 For starting the project:
 ```bash